 Medicare Enrollment Periods

-If you’re about to become Medicare eligible, you need to make some decisions about your health care coverage.
+If you’re about to become Medicare eligible you need to be ware of Medicare Enrollment Periods that may effect your costs.
 This is because if you wait to enroll until after the initial enrollment period, you may have to pay a penalty and there may be a gap in your coverage.

 Once you’ve decided what parts of Medicare you would like to enroll in, it’s time to figure out when your plan’s enrollment period is.

 Your initial enrollment period begins three months before the month of your 65th birthday and ends three months after your 65th birthday month.

 This happens with one exception: if your birthday is on the first of the month.
 This will cause your enrollment period to begin one month early.
 For example: if your birthday is October 1, your enrollment period will begin June 1 and your Medicare will begin one month early as well — September 1.

 During your initial enrollment period, you can enroll in Original Medicare (Part A and B), Medicare Advantage plan, or Medicare Part D.

 When is Medigap’s open enrollment period?

 Once you are enrolled in Medicare Part A and B, there is a six-month open enrollment period for Medigap (Medicare Supplement) plans.
 This window begins with your Part B effective date and is a one-time election period.